waffle-iron/hoodoo-framework/README.md

   Hoodoo is released under the GPL

   Hoodoo Pro Templates & Extensions are the property of PointStart LLC and are not to be redistributed without prior permission of PointStart LLC.

+### Phoenix - Bourbon Microframework
+Phoenix is a Bourbon based Microframework used for quick templating of projects.
+Hoodoo is being developed alongside of Phoenix so they will work well together but Phoenix is slowly becoming a standalone project.

+You can visit the [Phoenix Repo](https://github.com/PointStart/phoenix-sass) (it is currently empty...but coming soon!)